 When trying to figure out the best phone for kids, there are many factors to consider.
-Deciding at what age they should get a phone is entirely up to you, but when you go out and pick one up, you want to make sure you're getting something worthwhile.
+Deciding at what age they should get a phone is entirely up to you, but you want to make sure you're getting something worthwhile when you go out and pick one up.
 Important things to consider are security, ease of use, and of course, budget.
 Lucky for you, there are tons of great handsets that your kid and wallet will equally love.
 We think the Pixel 4a is the best all-around choice, but if it's not catching your fancy, there are plenty of other stellar phones on this list.

 Buying a phone for your kid is a balancing act of getting something they'll want to use and having excellent security, all without spending a fortune.
 In our eyes, the Pixel 4a best fits that bill.

 The value proposition offered by the 4a is phenomenal due to the fantastic camera, good battery life, and regular security updates.
 Plus, there's no breaking the bank to both get the phone and a good case to help it last even longer.